zzzprojects/Dapper-Plus/README.md

 ```

 ### Transaction
-All Dapper Plus extension method are also available on the `IDbTransaction` interface
+All Dapper Plus extension methods are also available on the `IDbTransaction` interface
 ```csharp
 transaction.BulkInsert(orders)
           .Include(x => x.ThenInsert(order => order.Items)